 U.S. Open Qualifying Tournament

 Feel the excitement of a front row seat and watch as up-and-coming tennis stars and seasoned professionals compete for entry into the U.S. Open at the Open’s four day long qualifying tournament.
-The largely unknown event takes place from August 23 to 26, and is completely free of charge.
+The largely unknown event takes place before the main event, and is completely free of charge.
 Settle onto a set of bleachers beside the court or press up against the chain-link fence for a better view than any paying visitor would receive during the official tournament.
 Competitors from the U.S. and international players will vie and volley for greatness on the field courts adjacent to the Arthur Ashe Stadium, all in the name of winning entry into the U.S. Open.

 The tournament begins each day at 10am, and can last until late into the evening thanks to the lighted stadium.
 With players facing off simultaneously throughout the day, hop from court to court until settling on a particularly enticing game.
-Participants in last year’s qualifying tournament included Nicolas Mahut, of the longest tennis match in history, and Kei Nishikori, who reached the fourth round of the US Open in 2008.
-Meanwhile, players from Andy Murray to Roger Federer will use the days leading up to the tournament as down-time to prepare for the US Open.
+Big name players use the days leading up to the tournament as down-time to prepare for the US Open so you never know who you’ll see.
 Where will this preparation occur?
 Right at the stadium they will be facing off at.
 Head to the enclosed practice court near the Billie Jean King Center for a chance to glimpse the greats practicing.

 Arthur Ashe Kids’ Day

-Fun for all ages and tennis skill levels, the activities at Arthur Ashe Kids’ Day on August 27 are catered toward the whole family.
+Fun for all ages and tennis skill levels, the activities at Arthur Ashe Kids’ Day on August 24 are catered toward the whole family.
 Explore the grounds of the Billie Jean King National Tennis Center and you’ll find a plethora of enjoyable and enriching activities.
-Beginner players can test their agility and practice movement on Courts 6 and 11.
-For more advanced players, get some practice time in with professional coaches on Court 13, as a part of the “Xerox Beat the Pro” event, or play PTR Speed Tennis with coaching and inflated foam balls on Court 15.
-Even those too young to grip a racket can get into the spirit, with a face-painting area and hair braiding station.
+Beginner players can test their agility and practice movement and advanced players can get some practice time in with professional coaches.
+Even those too young to grip a racket can get into the spirit, with a face-painting area and balloon station.

-At 1pm, Arthur Ashe Stadium opens its doors for a star-studded assortment of entertainment, including celebrities, athletes and musical acts.
-Catch popular pop musicians like Cody Simpson, Girls Nite Out and Nickelodeon’s The Fresh Beat Band.
+In the afternoon, Arthur Ashe Stadium opens its doors for a star-studded assortment of entertainment, including celebrities, athletes and musical acts.
+Catch popular pop musicians, DJ’s and tennis stars.
 The only aspect of our guide that isn’t free, seating for the stadium show begins at $10 plus taxes and fees, and reaches $40.
-Additional talent present in the stadium will include Carmelo Anthony, Rafael Nadal and Novak Djokovic.
 When the show ends at 3pm and the entire brood is exhausted, you can head home with the satisfaction of seeing your favorite players and getting a taste of the U.S. Open fever, for free.

 How to get there: Take the 7 train to 111th Street.